 The Independent Planning Commission’s key role is to make decisions on large and contentious development applications in NSW.
 We only do this when certain conditions are fulfilled under the applicable rules (see Our Decision-making Process).
-When the relevant conditions are not fulfilled, the decision maker is generally the Minister for Planning.
+When the relevant conditions are not fulfilled, the decision maker is generally the Minister of Planning and Public Spaces.

 Before a proposed development comes to the Commission for determination, the Department of Planning and Environment (DPE) will conduct a whole-of-government assessment of the application on behalf of the Commission.

 Once a proposed development is assessed by the Department of Planning and Environment (DPE) and provided to the Commission for decision, the Chair of the Commission will appoint a panel, typically comprised of between one and three Commissioners, that will:

 Advise the Minister or the Planning Secretary on any matter on which the Minister or the Secretary requests advice from the Commission.
 The Commission routinely provides advice to the Secretary in conducting reviews of Gateway determinations.